MAZiqing/maziqing.github.io/_pages/about.md

 ---

-I am now an algorithm engineer in Alibaba Group.
+I'm a passionate algorithm engineering specializing in machine learning and data analysis.
+I am at present working in Alibaba Group Damo Academy.
+The Homepage of our lab is (DAMO-DI-ML)[https://github.com/DAMO-DI-ML]

 Education:
 1. [2018-2021] Tsinghua University: Master